About Thermal Structures, Inc.

-HEICO's business is comprised of two operating segments, the Flight Support Group (FSG; about 65% of net sales) and the Electronic Technologies Group (ETG; 35%).
+HEICO's business includes two operating segments: Flight Support Group (FSG, about 60% of net sales) and Electronic Technologies Group (ETG, nearly 40%).

-HEICO has its operations and facilities in China, India, Singapore, Canada, France, Korea, Laos, the Netherlands, the UK, and the US.
-The company markets its products and services in approximately 100 countries, with the US counting for more than 65% of its net sales.
+Florida-based HEICO has operations and facilities in some 15 countries across Asia, Europe, and the Americas.
+The company markets its products and services in approximately 115 countries, with the US accounting for about 65% of net sales.

 Sales and Marketing